mattmorgante/laravel-vegaroo/readme.md

   - Healthy Foods: make sure that organic or other healthy foods are actually what they say.

 How to make a tree that grows every time you do something well? - in javascript

+Documentation

+to run migrations on production
+/usr/local/bin/heroku run php artisan migrate